Dark Web Monitoring for Healthcare: Protect Patient Data

 Educate users to report unexpected MFA requests immediately.
 This is often the first warning that credentials are compromised.

 Attackers often change account settings after gaining access.
-They might add their own email address to receive password reset links, change phone numbers for SMS verification, or modify notification settings to hide their activity.
+They might add their own email address to receive password reset links, or modify notification settings to hide their activity.

 Alert on all account setting changes and require re-authentication before allowing them.